Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Prompt Examples

 \section{Prompt Examples}

 In this section we provide examples of the prompts used for each dataset and method.
 Prompts for standard in-context learning contain 2 demonstrations consisting of 3 parts each: a context, a question, and options.
 Prompts for chain-of-thought prompting contain 2 demonstrations consisting of 5 parts each: a task description, a context, a question, options, and a chain of reasoning.
-Prompts for Logic-LM contain 2 demonstrations with 5 parts each: a task description, a context, a question, options, and a domain specific symbolic program.
-For brevity we show only a single demonstration in the following sections.
+Prompts for Logic-LM contain 2 demonstrations with 5 parts each: a task description, a context, a question, options, and a domain-specific symbolic program.
+For brevity, \textit{we show only a single demonstration} for each setting in the following sections.